MyPyDavid/raman-fitting/README.md

 # default run mode is "normal" means over all the files found in the index
 raman_fitting

-# If you add a lot of files, try to check if the index is properly constructed before fitting them with:
+# If you add a lot of files, try to check if the index is properly constructed
+before fitting them.
 raman_fitting -M make_index

 # Location of index